-Your challenge: Choose a climate change impact and design one innovative and futuristic climate change adaptation and one mitigation strategy to keep your residents healthy and safe.
+Your challenge: Design a city powered by electricity to keep your residents healthy and safe. .

-3. You will work together with your mentor and educator to create five competition deliverables: City Essay - you will describe your city's unique features and your solution to this year's challenge. ☐ City Model - you will build a scale model (or model segments) of your city using recycled materials and incorporating at least one moving part. ☐ City Presentation - you will give a 7-minute presentation of your city to a panel of judges.
-City Q&amp;A - you will answer questions from judges about your city.
+3. You will work together with your mentor and educator to create five competition deliverables: City Essay - you will describe your city's unique features and your solution to this year's challenge.
+City Model - you will build a scale model (or model segments) of your city using recycled materials and incorporating at least one moving part.
+City Presentation and Q&A - you will give a 7-minute presentation of your city to a panel of judges and answer questions from judges about your city.
 Project Plan - you will create a four-part project plan to help your team stay organized.